pokt-network/smt/docs/kvstore.md

 store provided to the SMT adheres to the `MapStore` interface **anything** can be used.

-This is recommemded for testing purposes or non-production usage.
+This is recommemded for simple, testing purposes or non-production usage.

+See [simplemap.go](../kvstore/simplemap/simplemap.go) for more details.

 ### BadgerV4